karthickal/unscented-kalman-filter/README.md

 ## Overview

-This repository contains a c++ implementation of a Kalman Filter that predicts state from RADAR and LIDAR data.
-The prediction step models a linear model for both RADAR and LIDAR.
-While the update step transforms the non-linear model to a linear model using Jacobian matrix for RADAR data.
+This repository contains a c++ implementation of an unscented Kalman Filter that predicts state from RADAR and LIDAR data.
+The prediction step calculates the state and covariance by predicting sigma points for the non-linear CRTV model.
+The update step calculates the posterior for RADAR and LIDAR separately using the cross correlation matrix.

 ## Dependencies